bangyii/serial_communication/README.md

 **frequency:** Frequency at which to run the PID loop.

 **motor_max_accel:** Ramping rate of the PID output, this is used to prevent jerky motions of the motor.
-If the motorPID calculated exceeds the motor_max_accel, then motorPID is limited to and increase of motor_max_accel * dt.
+If the motorPID calculated exceeds the motor_max_accel, then motorPID is limited to an increase of motor_max_accel * dt.

         motorPID = clamp(motorPID, lastMotorPID - motor_max_accel * dt, lastMotorPID + motor_max_accel * dt)